 There's Nothing Like a Really Good Book

-Regardless of the technological advancements made in the realm of reading for leisure, real book lovers will always cherish the experience gained reading a real, hard copy book.
+Regardless of the technological advancements made in the realm of reading for leisure, real book lovers will always cherish the experience gained from reading a real, hard copy book.
 Handling a book is as much a part of the experience as reading it.

 Since the dawn of the original Kindle Reader, the way people read their favorite books has changed tremendously across generations.
 Carrying a hundred books and having a choice of what one will read has been compacted into a light and lean device that could fit in a handbag or large pocket of a coat.

 But still, for those readers who actually develop relationships with each book they read, one at a time, carrying around a portable library just doesn't feel authentic.
 It almost seems sacrilegious to the art of literature and literary engagement.

 No matter how convenient technology makes it for the avid reader to have his favorite book at his fingertips, a bound book, made of cloth, trees, and ink will forever be the first choice for the book lover.